catie-aq/flashT5/README.md

   <img width=800px alt="FAT5 animation" src="./assets/FAT5.gif">
 </picture>

 Other parts of the architecture where optimized using [ad-hoc Triton kernels](src/model/ops/) for the cross-entropy (and z-loss) and layernorm.
 We also provide a [Triton implementation of Flash Attention 2](src/model/ops/flash_attention_v2_bias.py) supporting attention biases for those who do not like to recompile a custom patch for the flash attention.
-Beware that this implementation do not support training in `bfloat16` due to the current lack of support for atomicAdd for this data type.

 For pretext tasks during pre-training, we use the [UL2](https://arxiv.org/abs/2205.05131v3) mixture of denoisers by Tay et Dehghani (2022) with the following 7 tasks: